In the previous installment of this series, I helped you upgrade your Symfony 2.x apps to Symfony 3.1.

 Let’s try to add records from postman.

-You can check by running the GET call to fetch all users whether the user added or not.
+You can check by running the GET call to fetch all users whether the user has been added or not.

-To update record, add PUT call in route and write the code provided below.
-Basically it will take the ID of the user to retrieve the name and role of user, after which you can edit the fields and update it by PUT header in postman.
+To update a record, add a PUT call in route and write the code provided below.
+Basically, it will take the ID of the user to retrieve the name and role of the user, after which you can edit the fields and update it by PUT header in postman.

 /** * @Rest\Put("/user/{id}") */ public function updateAction($id,Request $request) { $data = new User; $name = $request->get('name'); $role = $request->get('role'); $sn = $this->getDoctrine()->getManager(); $user = $this->getDoctrine()->getRepository('AppBundle:User')->find($id); if (empty($user)) { return new View("user not found", Response::HTTP_NOT_FOUND); } elseif(!empty($name) && !empty($role)){ $user->setName($name); $user->setRole($role); $sn->flush(); return new View("User Updated Successfully", Response::HTTP_OK); } elseif(empty($name) && !empty($role)){ $user->setRole($role); $sn->flush(); return new View("role Updated Successfully", Response::HTTP_OK); } elseif(!empty($name) && empty($role)){ $user->setName($name); $sn->flush(); return new View("User Name Updated Successfully", Response::HTTP_OK); } else return new View("User name or role cannot be empty", Response::HTTP_NOT_ACCEPTABLE); }

-Now move to postman enter the user id in URL and change the header to PUT.
-Add the update records in Params and send the request.
+Now move to postman enter the user ID in the URL and change the header to PUT.
+Add the updated records in Params and send the request.

-To delete records via API call, you need to pass the ID of user in URL.
+To delete records via an API call, you need to pass the ID of the user in the URL.
 Add the below route and method in class:

 /** * @Rest\Delete("/user/{id}") */ public function deleteAction($id) { $data = new User; $sn = $this->getDoctrine()->getManager(); $user = $this->getDoctrine()->getRepository('AppBundle:User')->find($id); if (empty($user)) { return new View("user not found", Response::HTTP_NOT_FOUND); } else { $sn->remove($user); $sn->flush(); } return new View("deleted successfully", Response::HTTP_OK); }